ptsagkis/ol3_magnifying_control/README.md

 # ol3_magnifying_control
 ol3_magnifying_control

-Make map cursor act as a magnifying lense
+Make map cursor act as a magnifying lense.

-Can also be used as a layer spy control inspired from [Layer Spy example!](http://openlayers.org/en/v3.13.0/examples/layer-spy.html)
+Can also be used as a layer spy control

+inspired from [Layer Spy example!](http://openlayers.org/en/v3.13.0/examples/layer-spy.html)

 @Requirements